-As of the date of this Information Memorandum, licensed banks in Singapore and Hong Kong may offer limited Renminbi-denominated banking services to Singapore residents, Hong Kong residents and specified business customers.
-While the PBoC has entered into agreements on the clearing of Renminbi business (the Settlement Agreements) with financial institutions in a number of financial centres and cities (the RMB Clearing Banks) including, but not limited to, Hong Kong, and is in the process of establishing Renminbi clearing and settlement mechanisms in several other jurisdictions, the size of Renminbi denominated financial assets outside the PRC is limited.
+While the People's Bank of China (the "PBoC") has entered into agreements on the clearing of Renminbi business (the Settlement Agreements) with financial institutions in a number of financial centres and cities (the RMB Clearing Banks) including, but not limited to, Hong Kong, and is in the process of establishing Renminbi clearing and settlement mechanisms in several other jurisdictions, the current size of Renminbi denominated financial assets outside the PRC is limited.

 There are restrictions imposed by PBoC on Renminbi business participating banks in respect of cross-border Renminbi settlement, such as those relating to direct transactions with PRC enterprises.
-Furthermore, Renminbi business participating banks do not have direct Renminbi liquidity support from the PBoC, although PBoC has gradually allowed participating banks to access the PRC's onshore inter-bank market for the purchase and sale of Renminbi.
+Furthermore, Renminbi business participating banks do not have direct Renminbi liquidity support from the PBoC.
 The relevant RMB Clearing Banks only have limited access to onshore liquidity support from the PBoC for the purpose of settling open positions of participating banks for limited types of transactions.
 The relevant RMB Clearing Bank is not obliged to settle for participating banks any open positions resulting from other foreign exchange transactions or conversion services.
-In cases where the participating banks cannot source sufficient Renminbi through the above channels, they will need to source Renminbi from outside the PRC to settle such open positions.
+In any such case the participating banks will need to source Renminbi from outside the PRC to settle such open positions.

 Although it is expected that the offshore Renminbi market will continue to grow in depth and size, its growth is subject to many constraints as a result of PRC laws and regulations on foreign exchange.
-There is no assurance that new PRC regulations will not be promulgated or the Settlement Agreements will not be terminated or amended so as to have the effect of restricting availability of Renminbi outside the PRC.
-The limited availability of Renminbi outside the PRC may affect the liquidity of investments in the Renminbi Notes.
+There is no assurance that new PRC regulations will not be promulgated or the Settlement Agreements will not be terminated or amended in the future so as to have the effect of restricting the availability of Renminbi outside the PRC.
+The limited availability of Renminbi outside the PRC may affect the liquidity of the Renminbi Notes.
 To the extent that the Bank is required to source Renminbi outside the PRC to service the Renminbi Notes, there is no assurance that the Bank will be able to source Renminbi on satisfactory terms, if at all.